 The DoSeum’s artist in residence serves to support the arts community by showcasing the work of artists annually to engage kids in socially-engaged community art pieces, while also providing art-centered educational opportunities.
 By showcasing his work at The DoSeum, Armendariz will serve an integral part of creating joyful learning experiences for San Antonio’s children.

-Armendariz’s exhibition, The Dream Keeper, will run March and April of 2017.
-The opening day will be March 4th!
-For his installation, Armendariz will create an oversized childhood bedroom tent through a sheet tunnel that will lead guests into a magical forest.
-Armendariz will incorporate his carved, hand-crafted aesthetic to create a nostalgic, fable-like story through which guests can explore complex character-traits, learning about and accepting diverse characters.
+Armendariz’s exhibition, Dream Keeper, ran from March to April of 2017.
+For his installation, Armendariz created an oversized childhood bedroom tent through a sheet tunnel that will lead guests into a magical forest.
+Armendariz incorporated his carved, hand-crafted aesthetic to create a nostalgic, fable-like story through which guests can explore complex character-traits, learning about and accepting diverse characters.